 ENDORSEMENTS: Gibson?
 Marshall? anyone listening?
 I will be your whore!

-MOST UNDERATED PLAYERS: Currenty>Josh Homme (Queens of Stone Age), his solos are like little melodies, never too wanky, always on time.
-Mike Cooley (Drive By Truckers), it’s the country twang that wets the tang.
+MOST UNDERRATED PLAYERS: Currenty>Josh Homme (Queens of Stone Age), his solos are like little melodies, never too wanky, always on time.
+Mike Cooley (Drive-By Truckers), it’s the country twang that wets the tang.
 Rontrose Heathman (Supersuckers), he’s like Scott Gorum and Rick Nielson rolled into a big fatty and smoked by Willie Nelson.

 BEST MUSICIAN YOU’VE EVER SEEN: I don’t know who that would be.
 I went to college for music, so I saw plenty of musicians that were so far out of anybody’s league it would be ridiculous to try to judge them.
 But for rock, probably Kirk Hammet when I was 14 growing up in Anchorage, Alaska.
 It changed my life.